TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-assessment-recommendations.md

 This may happen due to the following reasons:

 - You have provided the memory size in GB.
-The CSV expects the memory size to be in MB.
+The CSV expects the memory size to be in MB
-- You have chosen a performance-based assessment and provided a memory utilization value that is lower than 100%.
+- You have chosen a performance-based assessment and provided a memory utilization value that is lower than 100%

 ### **Readiness is 'Unknown OS' on my imported machine**

 Ensure the operating system names provided in the CSV file meet the requirements documented [here](https://docs.microsoft.com/azure/migrate/tutorial-assess-import#supported-operating-system-names).

 ### **The VM SKU recommended by Server Assessment has more number of cores and a larger memory size than what is allocated on-premises.
 Why is that so?**

 The VM SKU recommendation in Server Assessment depends on the assessment properties.
 You can create two kinds of assessments in Server Assessment, 'performance-based' and 'as on-premises' assessments.

 - For 'performance-based' assessments, Server Assessment considers the utilization data of the on-premises VMs (CPU, memory, disk, and network utilization) to determine the right target VM SKU for your on-premises VMs.
 It also adds a comfort factor when determining effective utilization.
-- For 'as on-premises' assessments, performance data is not considered, and the target SKU is recommended based on-premises allocation.
+- For 'as on-premises' assessments, performance data is not considered, and the target SKU is recommended based on-premises allocation

 For example, let's say there is an on-premises VM with 4 cores and 8 GB memory with 50% CPU utilization and 50% memory utilization, and a comfort factor of 1.3 is specified in the assessment:

-- If the sizing criterion is 'As on-premises' an Azure VM SKU with 4 cores and 8 GB memory is recommended.
+- If the sizing criterion is 'As on-premises' an Azure VM SKU with 4 cores and 8 GB memory is recommended
 - If the sizing criterion is performance-based, based on effective CPU and memory utilization (50% of 4 cores *1.3 = 2.6 cores and 50% of 8 GB memory* 1.3 = 5.3 GB memory), the cheapest VM SKU of 4 cores (nearest supported core count) and 8 GB memory size (nearest supported memory size) would be recommended.
 [Learn more about how Server Assessment performs sizing](https://docs.microsoft.com/azure/migrate/concepts-assessment-calculation#calculating-sizing).

 ### **The disk SKU recommended by Server Assessment has a bigger size than what is allocated on-premises.
 Why is that so?**

 The disk sizing in Server Assessment depends on two assessment properties - sizing criterion and storage type:

 - If the sizing criterion is 'Performance-based' and storage type is set to 'Automatic', the IOPS and throughput values of the disk are considered to identify the target disk type (Standard HDD, Standard SSD or Premium disks).
 A disk SKU within the disk type is then recommended considering the size requirements of the on-premises disk.
 - If the sizing criterion is 'Performance-based' and storage type is 'Premium', a premium disk SKU in Azure is recommended based on the IOPS, throughput and size requirements of on-premises disk.
 The same logic is used to do disk sizing when the sizing criterion is 'As on-premises' sizing and storage type is 'Standard HDD', 'Standard SSD' or 'Premium'.